Multi-messenger Astronomy with Quenched Superradiance: Review of Black Hole Superradiance

-It is worth mentioning here that we consider $M_S\sim 0.1M_{\mathrm{BH}}$ because if the cloud is heavier than this then the spin of BH will go lower than the threshold required for superradiance and it will come to a halt~\cite{Chen:2023vkq}.
-Now we move to the consequences of the black hole superradiance.
-In this article, we mainly focus on the generation of GW and neutrino flux and we briefly discuss the methods as follows.
+It is worth mentioning here that we consider $M_c\sim 0.1M_{\mathrm{BH}}$ because if the cloud is heavier than this then the spin of BH will go lower than the threshold required for superradiance and it will come to a halt~\cite{Chen:2023vkq}.
+This threshold, i.e., the condition where superradiance is active can be expressed as\footnote{It is to be noted here that the gravitational atom has a structure similar to the hydrogen atom, i.e., the discrete energy states of the gravitational atom can be expressed with the quantum numbers $(n,l,m)$ which are the overtone, orbital, and azimuthal quantum numbers respectively.
+It is to be noted here that the principal quantum $\nu=n+l+1$.
+In this work, for the sake of simplicity, we only consider the most dominant unstable state which can be expressed as $n=0,~l=m=1$.},